 But it is about as different to an actual atom as a kid’s drawing of a bus is to an actual bus.

-It gets the point across but its point has never been to be accurate.
+It gets the idea across but its point has never been to be accurate.

 The most colourful description of the world of the atoms that I’ve ever read comes from the writer Stephen King: